 Title 122 - Rules and Regulations for Underground Injection and Mineral Production Wells prohibits the construction and/or use of motor vehicle disposal wells.
 A disposal well is an underground structure that accepts fluids and allows them to seep into the surrounding soil.
 “Motor vehicle” means mechanized equipment used in agriculture, construction, industrial activities, maintenance, recreation, or transportation.
 An example of a prohibited motor vehicle waste disposal well is a floor drain in an automotive shop that is connected to a septic system.
 Motor vehicle wastes can be anything that leaks, drips or is washed off any type of mechanized equipment.
 Title 124 - Rules and Regulations for the Design, Operation, and Maintenance of Onsite Wastewater Treatment Systems also prohibits the connection of a floor drain from a maintenance shop, or the discharge of motor vehicle wastes or maintenance shop wastes, to a septic system or to a soil absorption system.

 Motor vehicle waste disposal wells that are currently in use must be properly closed and comply with applicable plugging and abandonment requirements of Title 122.
-Prior to any work being performed, an abandonment plan must be submitted to the Nebraska Department of Environmental Quality (NDEQ) Underground Injection Control (UIC) program for review and approval.
+Prior to any work being performed, an abandonment plan must be submitted to the Nebraska Department of Environment and Energy (NDEE) Underground Injection Control (UIC) program for review and approval.
 Options for closure may include, but are not limited to: